Eugene-Usachev/async-engine/README.md

 age of Rust development.
 Whether you're building applications with a shared-nothing architecture or a shared-all architecture, Orengine provides you with the tools to reach maximum performance.

-# Stage

-In development.
-This library is not ready for production use, and its API can be changed.

-Wait for `v1.0.0` and media posts.

-# Before release

-- add more docs.

 # Why Orengine?

 - __Speed:__ Orengine is designed from the ground up to be the fastest async engine available in the Rust ecosystem.